Non-Convex Phase Retrieval from STFT Measurements: Numerical Results

-The first experiment examines the estimation quality of the initialization described in Algorithm \ref{alg:linearLS_L}.
-Figure \ref{fig:initial_comp} presents the initialization error as a function of the window's length.
+The first experiment examines the estimation quality of the initialization method described in Algorithm~\ref{alg:linearLS_L}.
+Figure~\ref{fig:initial_comp} presents the initialization error as a function of the window's length.
 We considered a Gaussian window defined by $\mathbf{g}[n]=e^{\frac{-n^{2}}{2\sigma^{2}}}$ and cubic and linear interpolations.
 For $n>3\sigma$, we set the entries of the window to be zero so that $W=3\sigma$.
 The results demonstrate the effectiveness of the smooth interpolation technique.
 For low values of $L$, it seems that the two interpolations achieve similar performance.
-For larger $L$, namely, less measurements, the cubic interpolation outperforms the linear interpolation.
+For larger $L$, namely, fewer measurements, cubic interpolation outperforms linear interpolation.
+In the following experiments we use cubic interpolation.

-The next experiment aims to estimate the \emph{basin of attraction} of the GD algorithm in the absence of noise.
-That is to say, the area in which the GD algorithm will converge to a global minimum.
-To do that, we set the initialization point of Algorithm \ref{alg:1} to be $\mathbf{x}_{0}=\mathbf{x}+\mathbf{z}$, where $\mathbf{x}\sim\mathcal{N}\left(0,\mathbf{I}\right)$ is the underlying signal.
-The perturbation vector $\mathbf{z}$ takes the values of $\pm \sigma$ (with random signs) for some $\sigma>0$ so that $d(\mathbf{x}_{0},\mathbf{x})=\sqrt{N}\sigma$.
-Then, we applied the GD algorithm and checked whether the algorithm converges to $\mathbf{x}$.
-As can be seen in Figure \ref{fig:basin_of_attraction}, the GD converges to the global minimum as long as $\sigma\leq 0.3$ for $L=1,2$ (the case of $L=1$ is not presented in the figure) and $\sigma\leq 0.25$ for $L=4$.
-A similar experiment showed that the size of the basin of attraction is independent of the value of $W$.
+The next experiment aims to estimate the \emph{basin of attraction} of the loss function~\eqref{eq:LS_Z} or~\eqref{eq:LS}.
+That is to say, the area in which a local optimization method will converge to a global minimum.
+To do that, we set the initialization vector to be $\mathbf{x}_{0}=\mathbf{x}+\mathbf{z}$, where $\mathbf{x}\sim\mathcal{N}\left(0,\mathbf{I}\right)$ is the underlying signal.
+The perturbation vector $\mathbf{z}$ takes on the values $\pm \sigma$ (with random signs) for some $\sigma>0$ so that $d(\mathbf{x}_{0},\mathbf{x})\leq \sqrt{N}\sigma$.
+Then, we applied the trust-region algorithm and checked whether the algorithm converges to $\mathbf{x}$.
+As can be seen in Figure \ref{fig:basin_of_attraction}, the algorithm converges to the global minimum as long as $\sigma\leq 0.3$ for $L=1,2$ (the case of $L=1$ is not presented in the figure) and $\sigma\leq 0.25$ for $L=4$.
 These experimental results indicate that the actual basin of attraction is larger than our theoretical estimation in Section \ref{sec:theory} and Theorem \ref{lem:converges}.